mrpck/paypal/README.md

 # mysqldb
-The MySqlDB Class Library is a high level wrapper around the MySql.
+The PayPal Class Library is a high level wrapper around the PayPal REST API.

 ## Install
 Copy the files under `src/` to your program